wenzou/developer_test/README.md

 ##Local Performance Tests
-###Performance Test using cElementTree Library with iterate method
+###Performance Test using cElementTree Library with iterate method - this is the FasterCreditManager
 Returning credits from one guid

 Best Case - guid at the beginning of the xml

 * 5000 guids = 0.86s